The mission of Architecture Days is to heighten

 Discover the world’s greatest bridges and the people who created them.
 After watching a short film, kids will try their hands at building a bridge using toothpicks and marshmallows.
 This program is open to all ages, with family participation encouraged for children younger than 6.
 Register by calling the Children’s Help Desk at 563-589-4225, ext.
 2228.

-Images of architectural elements for participants to locate will be featured in the Telegraph Herald and on the Dubuque Main Street website, available March 30, 2014.
+Images of architectural elements for participants to locate will be featured in the Telegraph Herald.
+You may also download the entry form with images and map at this link.
 Find the locations of downtown Dubuque’s historical architectural treasures and enter for a chance to win a great gift package.
-Entries are due to the Dubuque Main Street office at 1069 Main St. by April 16.

 Events are presented by Dubuque Main Street, in collaboration with the Carnegie-Stout Public Library, the Center for Dubuque History at Loras College, the City of Dubuque, Dubuque Community Schools, the Telegraph Herald, the Old House Enthusiasts, the National Mississippi River Museum, The Dubuque County Historical Society, and the Historic Preservation Commission.